AryanBastani/SCL-Star/README.md

 ## Additional Notes

-- Save `Results.csv` and restart if experiments run too long.
 - Runtime varies based on test configurations.
 - Ensure directory mounting permissions are granted.
 - On Windows, `winpty` may be required before Docker commands.